January 22, 2016 | Sarah Danks

 If you’re using a popular CMS for your website, such as WordPress, you most likely have some type of plug-in (we love Yoast) for your “meta data.”
 In that case, adding/changing your meta descriptions is very easy.

 Great!
-Now that you know WHERE to write/change your meta description, what the heck do you put in that box?
+Now that you know WHERE to write and change your meta descriptions, what the heck do you put in that box?

 Well, that IS the question.
 Here’s the thing (there’s always a thing): you really can’t mess this up.
-Especially in Yoast, which tells you exactly how many characters you have left (or have gone over) so as to show the entire meta description in the SERP snippet (there’s a limit of ~150-160 characters).
+Especially in Yoast, which tells you exactly how many characters you have left (or have gone over) so as to show the entire meta description in the SERP snippet — previously the limit was ~150-160 characters, these days it’s a whopping 320 characters.

 Doesn’t get much easier than that!